 What MP4-12C stands for:

 MP4: MP4 has been the chassis designation for all McLaren Formula 1 cars since 1981.
 McLaren hasn’t used it lightly.
 It reflects an unprecedented transfer of F1 construction, technology and computer simulation-aided development from track to road.
 It’s what the Woking-based operation knows best; you’d expect nothing less.

-12: The ’12’ refers to McLaren’s internal Vehicle Performance Index through which it rates key performance criteria both for competitors and for its own cars.
-This internal vehicle performance index has been used throughout the car’s development to rate key performance criteria.
-The calculation combines power, weight, emissions and aerodynamic efficiency to generate the figure.
+12: The ’12’ refers to the 12 factors in McLaren’s internal Vehicle Performance Index through which they rate and rank their key performance criteria against competitive cars.
+This internal list of twelve vehicle performance factors was used throughout the car’s development to rate its key performance criteria.
+The calculation combines power, weight, emissions and aerodynamic efficiency to generate a figure.
 Future McLarens may hit higher numbers.
 They also rate competitors cars so they know where they stand.